corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 Similarly to *download adaptors*, *notification callbacks* might define their custom local configuration.

-*Node administrator* will be responsible for switching the node into *flows draining mode*, installing updates and restarting the node manually, in response to the notifications they receive from the CDS.
+*Node administrator* will be responsible for switching their node into *flows draining mode*, installing updates and restarting the node manually, in response to the notifications they receive from the CDS.

 #### CorDapp structure